ericoporto/ags-manual-wiki/MusicAndSound.md

 WAV (uncompressed), MOD, XM, IT, S3M and VOC.

 The only limitation to this is that AGS is only able to play one MIDI file at a time.
-If you attempt to play two simulataneous MIDI music files, the first one will be cut off when the second one starts playing.
+If you attempt to play two simultaneous MIDI music files, the first one will be cut off when the second one starts playing.

 If you haven't heard of OGG before, it's a digital music format, similar